-Memorize this show prep formula and remind yourself of it every day: TSP = TSL
+Memorize this show prep formula and remind yourself of it every day: TSP = TSL.

-Master chefs spend time selecting the ingredients to be used in a recipe.
+Master chefs spend time selecting ingredients to be used in a recipe.
 Finding the freshest vegetables and most desirable cuts of meat are the foundation of his masterpiece.

 Show Prep Formula Perspective

-The average NFL football game lasts about 3.5 hours, but there’s only about 12 minutes of actual action in each game.
+The average NFL football game lasts 3.5 hours, but there’s only about 12 minutes of actual action in each game.

 Most of the game time is spent planning, preparing, organizing and adjusting to current circumstances.
 Things like huddles, time-outs and adjustments at the line of scrimmage makes up over 95% of the game.

-And that’s just the game itself.
+That’s just the game itself.
 NFL players spend the rest of the week reviewing their performance.
 They analyze competition, learn new plays and prepare a game plan.
 The off-season is spent conditioning, training and keeping themselves in peak condition for next year.

 Show Prep Formula: The NFL Way